runwayml/learn/docs/tutorials/tutorial_photosketch.md

 ### Step 7

-Make sure PhotoSketch is running in Runway and check if the **Port** value matches Runway's HTTP Server from **Step 5** (e.g. `8001`).
+Make sure PhotoSketch is running in RunwayML and check if the **Port** value matches RunwayML's HTTP Server from **Step 5** (e.g. `8001`).
 Press the PhotoSketch button until you receive an image you like.

 ![Success](assets/images/tutorials/tutorial_photosketch/07_success.png)